kevinmatthes/lox/tests/README.md

 --
 ------------------------------------------------------------------------------->

-# `./src/`
+# `./tests/`

-This is the main source code directory of the repository.
+This directory contains the tests for the project.

 <!----------------------------------------------------------------------------->